olivierhagolle/Start_maja/Readme.md

 <a name="maja"></a>
 # Get MAJA
 ## Get MAJA Sofware

-MAJA can be downloaded as a binary code from https://logiciels.cnes.fr/en/content/maja It is provided as a binary code and compiled for *Linux Red Hat and CentOS versions 6 and 7 only*.
+MAJA is provided as a binary code and should at least work on RedHat (6 ad 7), Cesnt 0S, or Ubuntu recent versions.
 Its licence prevents commercial use of the code.
 For a licence allowing commercial use, please contact CNES (Olivier Hagolle).
+MAJA's distribution site is https://logiciels.cnes.fr/en/content/maja.
+However, this venerable site is limited in size (500 MB) per software, and MAJA excutable, shipped with parameters and libraries is about 1.5 GB.
+As a result, we provide provisionnaly download links here.

+** MAJA is distributed with a licence that [you have to accept here](https://logiciels.cnes.fr/en/content/maja).
+Downloading MAJA from the links below without accepting the licence, and providing the necessary information, is therefore illegal.**

+MAJA is provided under two versions depending on the format you would like to use.

+[You may download MAJA 3.1 from here if you wish to use MUSCATE format](https://mycore.core-cloud.net/index.php/s/XQKQFxAJjGUtLkK).
+The format is documented [here](http://www.cesbio.ups-tlse.fr/multitemp/?page_id=8352).

+[You may download MAJA 3.1 from here if you wish to use the native format, as for MAJA 1_0](https://mycore.core-cloud.net/index.php/s/XQKQFxAJjGUtLkK).
+ANyway, be aware that we will probably not maintain that version in the coming years.
+The Native format is documented [here](http://www.cesbio.ups-tlse.fr/multitemp/?page_id=10464)

 ## install MAJA
 This is explained in the documentation provided with MAJA software.